Nice to meet you.

 2. Include client input or intake forms

 Try to include the client input forms when sharing your proposal.
-Sometimes just getting a signature is not enough for a deal to close.
-There is vital information like billing address, invoice numbers, contact person details, etc., needs to be collected.
+Sometimes, just getting a signature is not enough for a deal to close.
+Vital information like billing address, invoice numbers, contact person details, etc., needs to be collected.

 A client input form can help with that.
 This unblocks any unnecessary hold-ups and gets the deal underway quickly.
-Proposals that include client input or intake forms have a higher closing rate as it eases the onboarding process if the deal closes.
-It also makes a positive impact on the prospect who might take this as a forward-looking attitude.
+Proposals that include client input or intake forms have a higher closing rate, as they ease the onboarding process if the deal closes.
+It also makes a positive impact on the prospect, who might take this as a forward-looking attitude.

 3. Be clear and concise

-The importance of clearly conveying your offer to the customer cannot be repeated enough.
-Talk to the point, use simple language and avoid the use of jargon.
+It cannot be repeated enough how important it is to clearly convey your offer to the customer.
+Talk to the point, use simple language, and avoid jargon.
 If you confuse them, you lose them.

-There is no golden hour or a lucky day to seal the deal.
-But there was one specific observation that the majority of proposals that closed successfully were signed on the day they were sent or the following business day.
+There is no golden hour or lucky day to seal the deal.
+However, one specific observation was made: the majority of proposals that closed successfully were signed on the day they were sent or the following business day.

 5. Make a device-friendly proposal